locusrobotics/catkin_virtualenv/README.md

 ### Locking depedencies

-This project leverages the `pip-tools` project to lock all python dependency versions - this will prevent your project from spontaneously combusting in the future!
+This project leverages `pip-compile` to lock all python dependency versions - this will prevent your project from spontaneously combusting in the future!
 The file specified as `LOCK_FILE` will be used to store exact versions, and should be checked in with your sources.